salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 >**Comparison of imadjust to adapthisteq**.
 The **`imadjust`** histogram is spread to cover the entire dynamic range of the image.
 In contrast, the **`adapthisteq`** histogram maintains a similar distribution shape to the original image, but it has been smoothed.
 In the images, local variations in the CLAHE image are greatly exaggerated, especially compared to the **`imadjust`** image.

-Congratulations, you have made it to the end! 📸

 ## Challenge

 ??? question "Diagnose and Fix an Underexposed Image"